Discover more from The Shortcut

 Compared to the Steam Deck, which has three models to choose from, the ROG Ally is a lot closer in price than anyone previously predicted.
 The entry-level Steam Deck costs $399.99 for the 64GB model with slower memory, $529.99 for the 256GB model, and $649.99 for the 512GB model.
 You do get a free carry case with the Steam Deck 256GB and 512GB models as well.
 The Steam Deck has also gone on sale twice since it launched, giving you a chance to pick up the handheld for less.

-🏆 Winner: Asus ROG Ally.
-Even though the Steam Deck is cheaper, you get more bang for your buck with the Asus ROG Ally.
-It’s also a better investment right now as it’s more future-proof than Valve’s console.
-While $399.99 for the cheapest Steam Deck may seem appealing, the slow 64GB eMMc storage makes it less of a tempting proposition. 🏆
+🏆 Winner: Tie.
+The Steam Deck is cheaper but has less powerful specs.
+The new OLED model makes this a closer comparison than before, but you probably get more bang for your buck with the Asus ROG Ally as it’s more future-proof than Valve’s console.
+While $399.99 for the cheapest Steam Deck may seem appealing, the slow 64GB eMMc storage makes it less of a tempting proposition.
+It’s also since been discontinued by Valve.🏆

 Asus ROG Ally vs Steam Deck: specs 🤓